estebanmunchjones2019/react-hooks-article/readme.md

 ## Bonus

-Do you remember the duplicate http calls to get the list of posts we had when using the `useApi` hook? (in this [section](first-custom-hookexample) of the article)
+Do you remember the duplicate http calls to get the list of posts we had when using the `usePosts` hook? (in this [section](first-custom-hookexample) of the article)

 We can now solve the problem by using the [useStore hook with side effects ](final-state-management-solution-with-side-effects)with the store configured like this:

 ````
 ````

-❌ keep debugging posts store
+And by calling `FETCH_POSTS` at a high level of the app, so all the components (even the most nested ones) using the `posts` have it available when they render (or they can get them as soon as the single http call response arrives).

+❌ create a Posts app with 2 branches: one for the usePosts hook (2 fetch requests), and the other with the useStore hook (single request);

+❌ create only one Counter app with 2 branches

 ## Conclusion